Skip to main content

 Travel within the U.S. and U.S. Territories: It is advisable to have all of your travel documents with you (I-20, passport, I-94) plus proof of enrollment, especially if traveling by commercial airlines.

-For more travel tips, please visit Travel Advisories.
+For more travel tips, please visit Travel Advisories .

 Automatic Revalidation of Visa

 This benefit is NOT available for citizens of Cuba, Iran, North Korea, Sudan, and Syria.
-It is also not available if you have applied for a new visa and it has not been issued, if you applied for a new visa and were denied, if you have a terminated SEVIS record indicating that you are out of status, or if you have been out the United States for more than 30 days.
+It is also not available if you have applied for a new visa and it has not been issued, or if you applied for a new visa and were denied, if you have a terminated SEVIS record indicating that you are out of status, or if you have been out the United States for more than 30 days.

 Any non-immigrant (not just someone from the countries listed above) who chooses to apply for a new visa while in contiguous territory must be prepared to wait for background checks as necessary.
 Should the application for a new visa be denied, the person will not be eligible for “automatic revalidation of visa.”
 For a student that means that you would be unable to enter the U.S. in student status to continue your education without returning to your home country to obtain the proper visa.
 Note: Once you have been refused a visa, it may become more difficult to obtain a future one, so students should consider very carefully before attempting to obtain a visa outside of their home country.